- Posted on

 .bashrc

 file anywhere you like.More Complex Alias: Maybe you have a series of commands you run together often.
 For example, updating your system might involve multiple commands.
-You can alias them into a single command like:
+Depending on the Linux distribution you use, you might normally run a series of package manager commands.
+Here's how you can set them up as aliases:

 Reloading .bashrc